 Medical Payments coverage typically pays for: doctor visits, hospital visits and/or stays, surgery, x-rays, EMT and ambulance fees, professional nursing service and care, dental, prostheses and funeral costs (with limits that vary according to each carrier).
 They typical do not cover pain and suffering or lost wages.

 PIP may also cover funeral costs.
 Not all states require PIP coverage, but states with no-fault laws may limit the right to sue for damages such as pain and suffering.

 In most states, those covered by a PIP policy usually include: the policyholder, the policyholder’s relatives in the same household, passengers, other authorized drivers, the policyholder and family members if they are injured while riding in someone else’s car or as a pedestrian when struck by another vehicle.

 Your insurance should cover an out-of-state driver who uses your car with permission and has an accident.
 This is not true in all states and all circumstances, however.
-Always check your policy and restrictions before handing over the keys to someone from person, especially if they are from another state.
+Always check your policy and restrictions before handing over the keys to someone, especially if they are from another state.